Updated: February 3, 2023

-With California reopening on June 15, we want to keep our Y community informed about updates to our guidelines and procedures.
+We want to keep our Y community informed about updates to our guidelines and procedures.
 The information below is based on guidance from a variety of sources and will be updated as new information is available from state, local and government agencies.
-We are excited to progressively return to normalized operations in accordance with these new state and local guidelines.

 As always, we are committed to the health and safety of our members, staff and participants.
-Below are some answers to our most frequently asked questions about our safe reopening.
+Below are some answers to our most frequently asked questions about our safe practices.

-Member check-in will be simple.
+Member check-in is simple.
 Just scan your member ID at the welcome center upon arrival.
-You will not be asked to check out since capacity restrictions are lifted.
+Check-out is not required.

 Will cash be accepted again?

 No. We will continue to accept digital currency only.

 Safety remains our top priority, and we will continue to maintain the ongoing cleaning and sanitizing of our facilities.

 Locker rooms are open.
 Amenities like hair dryers are available.

 We will continue to evaluate operating hours at our facilities and will adjust accordingly.